St. Anthony Falls Hydroelectric Development: Pillsbury A-Mill Retrofit

-Proposals for new hydroelectric plants

-Crown Hydro
+Crown Proposal

 The original Crown Hydro FERC license was for two generators, 3.4 megawatts total, with the generators located in the west bank Crown Roller Mill building, presumably using the original wheel pits and tailraces.
-Crown Hydro couldn't come to an agreement with the building owner.

-Crown Hydro then proposed a license change locating the generators at the former Fuji-Ya Restaurant site.
-The Minneapolis Park Board said it owned the site and opposed the change.
+Crown Hydro couldn't come to an agreement with the building owner, and proposed a license change locating the generators at the former Fuji-Ya restaurant site.
+The Minneapolis Park Board, owners of the site, opposed the change.
 FERC determined that the Park Board did own the site and Crown Hydro had no way to use it.

-Crown Hydro then proposed another license change locating the generators about 250 ft. north of the Crown Roller Mill on property owned by the Corps of Engineers (associated with the locks).
+Crown Hydro then proposed another license change locating the generators about 250ft. north of the Crown Roller Mill on property owned by the Corps of Engineers (associated with the locks).
 This location results in potential impact to numerous historic properties, particularly from a new tailrace tunnel.
 That requires a Section 106 review (which protects historically significant properties such as the Ida Dorsey Bordello).
 Review is ongoing.
 There is, however, strong opposition to this project, including by the Park Board.

-FERC license 11175 was issued in 1999 to "Crown Hydro.
-LLC" for project "Crown Mill", 3.4 megawatts, expires 2049.

-Symphony Hydro
+Symphony Proposal

 Symphony Hydro proposes putting generator panels inside one of the locks (which are inactive to control "flying carp").
 Generation capacity would be 3.4 megawatts.
 This proposal would be dropped if the currently 20 year old Crown Hydro project progresses.
 Symphony has a preliminary FERC permit, and appears to still be alive.